khalid-naami/khalid-naami.github.io/blog/2026-07-06-microsoft-layoffs-ai-excuse-hiring-freeze.md

 To impress Wall Street, companies are wrapping cost-cutting measures in the language of innovation: "AI-driven efficiency."
 This practice, known as **AI washing**, allows businesses to package standard cyclical layoffs as forward-looking corporate evolution.

 ---

-> ### Sponsor Spotlight: Monarch
-> Juggling between different bank accounts, credit cards, and investment portfolios can make it impossible to see your true financial picture.
-That's where today's sponsor, **Monarch**, comes in.
->
-> Monarch pulls all your accounts into one clean, private, and ad-free dashboard.
-It is a read-only, fully encrypted system that gives you total clarity over your spending, net worth, and recurring bills without selling your data.
->
-> To gain calm control over your finances, learn more about **[Monarch](https://www.monarchmoney.com)** today.

 ---